Mitch Keller: Minor Leagues (2014–2019)

-Major Leagues (2019–Present)
+Major leagues (2019–present)

 Keller was promoted to the major leagues on May 27, 2019, and he made his major league debut in the second game of a doubleheader at Great American Ball Park versus the Cincinnati Reds.
 In his debut, Keller gave up six earned runs over four innings, walking two and striking out seven.
 He was optioned to Indianapolis following the game.
 Keller returned to the big league club for two starts in June, and permanently joined the Pirates rotation in August.
 He would finish the season with a 7.13 ERA over 12 starts and 48 innings pitched.

 Keller made his first Opening Day roster to begin the shortened 2020 season.
 Over the course of the season, he registered a 2.91 ERA with 16 strikeouts.
 However, a stint on the injured list with left side discomfort limited Keller to 21 1/3 innings of work over five starts.
 Keller had a historically lucky season, as his opponents finished with a .104 batting average on balls in play (BABIP), the lowest single season number for any pitcher with at least 20 innings.

 In 2021, Keller got off to a rough start, posting a 7.04 ERA over his first 12 starts.
-His poor performance led to a demotion to AAA Indianapolis on June 12.
+His poor performance led to a demotion to Triple–A Indianapolis on June 12.
 In Indianapolis, Keller rebounded to the tune of a tune of a 3.21 ERA in eight appearances.
 He returned to Pittsburgh on July 30, rejoining the Pirates rotation.
 Keller finished the season 5–11 with a 6.17 ERA and 92 strikeouts in 100 2/3 innings.
 It would stand as the third worst ERA among pitchers with a minimum of 100 innings pitched that season.